 !!The film provides examples of:

 * AdultsAreUseless: Nicole and Dominic's father is usually out.

 * BasedOnAGreatBigLie: In contrast to the perfection of the movie, the real Jeanine Deckers was a very conflicted personality who did not like the attention of the world and definitely did not hold an attraction to a male record producer as shown in the film.
 In fact, she left the order in 1965, accompanied by her lover, Annie Pescher, whom she stayed with until their mutual suicide pact in 1985.

 * BigSisterInstinct: Nichole isn't really sister-of-the-year and because she needs to take care of Dominic while their dad is gone ([[AdultsAreUseless who's just as neglecting]]), she just takes her little brother almost everywhere she goes, even in a seedy bar.
 This encouraged Sister Ann to volunteer in babysitting him while Nichole is away.

 ** Nichole's big sister instinct only came after learning about [[spoiler: the fact that her little brother was just hit by a car]].
 She becomes angry and blames Sister Ann for it [[CharacterDevelopment though she becomes guilty of her own actions later on]].

 * BittersweetEnding: [[spoiler: Dominic, Nicole, and their dad go away for a while to a pig farm in the countryside.
 Nichole later makes amends with Sister Ann.
 Sister Ann forgives her, and she also gives away her guitar, Adele, to Nichole.]]

-** EarnYourHappyEnding: [[spoiler: She and a fellow nun become missionaries in Africa and help the sick in a poor village.
+** EarnYourHappyEnding: [[spoiler: She and Sister Mary become missionaries in Africa and help the sick in a poor village.
 The people all rejoice of her arrival.]]

 * CompanionCube: Her precious guitar she named, [[NamedAfterSomebodyFamous Adele]].